geekan/MetaGPT/examples/st_game/README.md

 This can be used to achieve docking of simulation data without changing the GA code.
 Otherwise, the GA code must be modified to adapt to the MG output path.

+If you don't want to start from 0, copy other simulation directories under `generative_agents/environment/frontend_server/storage/` to `examples/st_game/storage`, and select a directory named `fork_sim_code`.

 ### Backend service startup
 The execution entry is `python3 run_st_game.py "Host a open lunch party at 13:00 pm" "base_the_ville_isabella_maria_klaus" "test_sim" 10`
 or